 Along with your flight itinerary, you can forward confirmation emails for hotel and restaurant reservations to TripIt, where it will bring all your plans together in one place, complete with the details you need to reference.
 You can access everything from the app or a computer, and sharing your itinerary with family and friends is easy.

-This post was originally published April 2017, and it’s been updated to make it even better!
+this post was originally published April 2017, and has been updated with new content.